 Most B2B Enterprises and high-growth companies have trouble shifting from a tactical marketing approach to a strategic one, especially when the call from sales is to simply drive more leads.
 If volume is the requirement, it is simply too easy to focus on tactics that emphasize quantity over quality.
-A clear, defined Demand Generation strategy is what changes Marketing from a Cost Center to a Revenue Center, but without sales support (or sometimes sales sponsorship) it isn’t going to happen.
-We hope these 10 things sales needs to know about Demand Generation are helpful.
+A clear, defined demand marketing strategy is what changes marketing from a cost center to a revenue center, but without sales support (or sometimes sales sponsorship) it isn’t going to happen.
+We hope these 10 things sales needs to know about demand marketing are helpful.

-- Demand Generation Is Not Just A Marketing Function
+- Demand Is Not Just A Marketing Function

 Strategic Demand includes Engage, Nurture and Conversion stages.
 In order to nurture and convert, sales must be part of the conversation and be empowered to take part in the conversation with their buyers.

 - Think Quality, Not Quantity

-One of the goals of Demand Generation is to produce highly qualified and informed leads to the sales force.
-Instead of asking for more leads, a better strategy is to work with Marketing on lead qualification criteria and on target account lists to create better leads.
+One of the goals of Strategic Demand Marketing is to produce highly qualified and informed leads to the sales force.
+Instead of asking for more leads, a better strategy is to work with marketing on lead qualification criteria and on target account lists to create better leads.
 This is one of the most critical things for sales to know about demand marketing, as working together sets up both teams for success.

 - Not Everyone Wants to Talk To Sales

 Buyers are more informed today than ever before and the role of sales in the buying process has changed dramatically.
 Buyers will research and collect their own information outside of sales, when they are ready, they will engage.
 Pushing sales too early in the game can derail a potential prospect.